Quickback Docs

 sideEffectsNoHint for AI tools: 'sync', 'async', or 'fire-and-forget'

-allowRawSqlNoExplicit compile-time opt-in for raw SQL in execute/handler code
+allowRawSqlNoExplicit compile-time opt-in for raw SQL in execute code

 unsafeNoUnsafe raw DB mode.
-Use true (legacy) or object config (reason, adminOnly, crossTenant, targetScope)
+Object config (reason, adminOnly, crossTenant, targetScope).

 Record-Based Actions